kyleteeter/v4/src/content/featured/Tenantly/index.md

 show: 'true'
 ---

 Tenantly is a property management application that makes the communication and financial transactions easier between the tenant and landlord.
-With two distict dashboards both tenants and clients have all of the tools needed to efficiently resolve work orders and track payments.
+With two distinct dashboards both tenants and clients have all of the tools needed to efficiently resolve work orders and track payments.